Verifiable Learning for Robust Tree Ensembles: Experimental Evaluation

-\writtenbyLC{We see a slightly different trend in the results for the REWEMA dataset: the robustness of large-spread ensembles is always equal to or greater than the robustness of the traditional ensembles, but the gap in accuracy with respect to the traditional ensembles may increase.
-For example, the large spread ensemble of $101$ trees with maximum depth $6$ presents $0.84$ robustness with perturbation $0.015$ ($+0.06$ w.r.t the robustness of the corresponding traditional tree ensemble) and its accuracy is $0.87$ ($-0.11$ w.r.t. the accuracy of the traditional tree ensemble).
-This confirms that an improvement in robustness often occurs at the price of a decrease in accuracy, because of the classic trade-off between accuracy and robustness~\cite{TsiprasSETM19}.
-Even in these cases though, adopting large-spread ensembles continues to be beneficial: the accuracy is always way above the majority class distribution, so the model is usable in the non-adversarial setting, while being more robust than the traditional counterpart and amenable for efficient security verification. }
+We see a slightly different trend in the results for the REWEMA and Webspam datasets: the robustness of large-spread ensembles is always equal to or greater than the robustness of the traditional ensembles, but the gap in accuracy with respect to the traditional ensembles may increase, in particular when considering large adversarial perturbations, which make it harder to enforce the large-spread condition.
+For example, the large spread ensembles of $101$ trees with maximum depth $6$ trained on the two datasets present $0.88$ and $0.82$ robustness with perturbation $0.015$ and $0.0006$ (respectively, $+0.10$ and $+0.01$ than the robustness of the corresponding traditional tree ensembles), but their accuracy is $0.88$ and $0.85$ (respectively, $-0.10$ and $-0.09$ than the accuracy of the traditional tree ensembles).
+This confirms that an improvement in robustness often occurs at the price of a decrease in accuracy, because of the classic trade-off between accuracy and robustness~\cite{TsiprasSETM19, MullerE0V23}.
+Even in these cases though, adopting large-spread ensembles continues to be useful: the accuracy is always way above the majority class distribution, so the model is usable in the non-adversarial setting, while being normally more robust than the traditional counterpart and amenable for efficient security verification.
+To explain the observed drop in accuracy for large-spread models, we compare the \emph{permutation feature importance}~\cite{Breiman01} for traditional ensembles and large-spread ensembles to assess which features have more predictive power according to the different models.
+The analysis is quite interesting.
+For REWEMA, it shows that traditional models give significant importance to a few numerical features which are less important for large-spread models; large-spread models, in turn, privilege some categorical / ordinal features which are less important for traditional models.
+Instead, for Webspam, it shows that traditional and large-spread models privilege numerical features with many distinct values.
+However, the traditional models give also importance to some features with a very skewed empirical distribution towards the value 0, while the large-spread ensembles give more importance to features with scattered values.
+This motivates why large-spread models sacrifice some predictive power, but show better robustness in general: categorical / ordinal features and, in general, features with more scattered values are harder to target for $L_p$-norm attackers, because their sparse nature makes them more robust to adversarial perturbations, i.e., larger perturbations are required to actually traverse thresholds and thus affect predictions.